nickoala/telepot/doc/index.rst

 - a Message object gives the flavor ``chat`` or ``edited_chat`` (because the sender may edit a previous message)
 - a CallbackQuery object gives the flavor ``callback_query``
-- and there are more flavors, which you will come to shortly.
+- there are two more flavors, which you will come to shortly.

 Use :func:`telepot.flavor` to check a message's flavor.